microsoft/mixed-reality-extension-sdk/README.md

 * Click Basics group
 * Click on SDKApp
-* For the URL field, please enter the URL (for example `ws://localhost:3901?test=rigid-body-test` for the functional test)
+* For the URL field, please enter the URL (for example `ws://localhost:3901?test=rigid-body-test` for a functional test)
+* Enter a session ID (This step will eventually be optional.
+For now, put in any random value)
 * Click Confirm
+* If the app doesn't seem to load, click on the gear icon next the MRE object in to the present objects list, and make sure "Is Playing" is checked.

-You should now see a functional test scene load up inside AltspaceVR.
+You should now see a functional test load up inside AltspaceVR.

+## Pre-deployed MREs
+We have deployed the hello world and functional test MREs to servers in Azure.
+The URLs are
+* `ws://mre-hello-world.azurewebsites.net`
+* `ws://mre-functional-tests.azurewebsites.net?test=testname` (replace testname
+with gltf-animation-test, input-test, rigid-body-test, text-test, primitives-test, look-at-test, or clock-sync-test)

 ## Using Visual Studio Code
 We recommend Visual Studio Code, a lightweight code editor, which is easy to